• Skip to primary navigation

 • Air Fryer Shrimp

-• Oven Baked Coconut Shrimp
+• Escovitch Shrimp

 • Garlic Butter Sauteed Shrimp

-• Sweet Chili Shrimp
+• Sweet Chilli Shrimp

 • Crispy Oven Baked Prawn Fritters

-**Don't forget to comment below and star rate if you have tried my recipes.
-Let's be friends and engage on Facebook and Instagram I also like to pin on Pinterest, where you can find more amazing recipes.**
+**Please comment below and star rate if you have tried my recipes.
+Support my website by leaving a donation through Buying Me a Coffee.
+A site to show your appreciation of my hardwork over the years.
+Let's be friends and engage on YouTube, Facebook and Instagram I also like to pin on Pinterest, where you can find more amazing recipes.**

 spicy shrimp on a plate